 Boiling water is very effective at loosening the burnt food enough that you can scrape it off.

-- Boil.
-Bring the water to a boil, and allow it to simmer for ten minutes.
+2. Bring the water to a boil and simmer for ten minutes.
 Afterward, remove the pan from the heat and let it cool slightly.

 Handling Rust